quadsurf/react-curriculum/01-introduction-to-react.md

 ### Exercise

-What's similar about React and Angular?
-What's different about them?
+In your own words, write down what's similar and what's different about React and Angular.

 ## What does React code look like?